logo

 Like / Not like

-Like and not like are powerful operators that use special wildcard characters to match certain patterns.
+Like and not like are powerful operators that use special wildcard characters to match specific patterns.

 Wildcard character